 deploy-to-stagingis better thandeploy1.
 Names should clearly indicate what the skill does.

-Skills vs Rules
+Skills vs Rules vs Workflows

-| Purpose | Complex tasks with supporting resources | Behavioral guidelines and preferences |
+| Purpose | Multi-step procedures with supporting files | Behavioral guidelines (“how to behave”) | Prompt templates for repeatable tasks |

-| Structure | Folder with SKILL.md + resource files | Single .md file |
+| Structure | Folder with SKILL.md + any resource files | Single .md file with frontmatter | Single .md file |

 Related Documentation